stasyanko/news-aggregator/README.md

 First, copy and rename .env.test.example to .env.test and .env.example to .env.

+Set database credentials in DATABASE_URL and run:

+`php bin/console doctrine:database:create`

+`php bin/console doctrine:migrations:migrate`

 You need to get api key from https://newsapi.org and set NEWS_API_KEY variable in .env and .env.test to your value.

 To start the project, it is advisable to have symfony cli installed.
-You can start the project list this:
+You can start the project like this:

 `symfony serve`